ucsb-cs148-w25/pj10-timebendingpuzzle/team/retrospectives/RETRO_01.md

 1. Track the frequency and effectiveness of communication using regular check-ins and feedback sessions.
 2. Peer reviews by measuring improvements in task completion and quality.

+# Start/Stop/Continue
+* Start:
+1. Communicating
+2. Clear about tasks
+3. Write stuff down and talk about where they are
+4. Start being a team

+* Stop:
+1. Stop hesitating

+* Continue:
+1. Two people teams

 ## Optional

 * Record anything else you think the team might want to remember from this retro